olepbr/it1901/mememedb/README.md

 * `jacoco:check` - Checks that the code coverage metrics are being met.
 * `jacoco:report` - Generates test coverage report to `target/site/jacoco`.
 * `javafx:run` - Run the javafx app.
+* `javadoc:aggregate` - Generate javadocs for the project